aaronbloomfield/ics/hws/hw-cryptocurrency.md

 $ ./cryptomoney.sh transfer bob.wallet.txt $alice 2.5 04-bob-to-alice.txt
 Transferred 2.5 from bob.wallet.txt to e1f3ec14abcb45da and the statement to '04-bob-to-alice.txt' on Tue Apr 02 23:09:01 EDT 2019
 $ ./cryptomoney.sh verify alice.wallet.txt 01-alice-funding.txt
-Any funding request (i.e., from bigfoot) is considered valid; written to the ledger
+Any funding request (i.e., from bigfoot) is considered valid; written to the mempool
 $ ./cryptomoney.sh verify bob.wallet.txt 02-bob-funding.txt
-Any funding request (i.e., from bigfoot) is considered valid; written to the ledger
+Any funding request (i.e., from bigfoot) is considered valid; written to the mempool
 $ ./cryptomoney.sh verify alice.wallet.txt 03-alice-to-bob.txt
-The transaction in file '03-alice-to-bob.txt' with wallet 'alice.wallet.txt' is valid, and was written to the ledger
+The transaction in file '03-alice-to-bob.txt' with wallet 'alice.wallet.txt' is valid, and was written to the mempool
 $ ./cryptomoney.sh verify bob.wallet.txt 04-bob-to-alice.txt
-The transaction in file '04-bob-to-alice.txt' with wallet 'bob.wallet.txt' is valid, and was written to the ledger
+The transaction in file '04-bob-to-alice.txt' with wallet 'bob.wallet.txt' is valid, and was written to the mempool
-$ cat ledger.txt
+$ cat mempool.txt
 bigfoot transferred 100.0 to e1f3ec14abcb45da on Tue Apr 02 23:09:01 EDT 2019
 bigfoot transferred 100.0 to d96b71971fbeec39 on Tue Apr 02 23:09:01 EDT 2019
 e1f3ec14abcb45da transferred 12.5 to d96b71971fbeec39 on Tue Apr 02 23:09:02 EDT 2019